DSIN-INSA-Strasbourg/Hermes/plugins/attributes/crypto_RSA_OAEP/README.md

 ## Configuration

-You can set up as many keys as you want in plugin's settings.
+You can set up as many keys as you want in plugin settings.
 A key can be used to either encrypt or decrypt, but not both.
 The plugin will determine if it's an encryption or a decryption operation upon the key type : decryption for private keys, and encryption for public keys.

 ```yaml
 hermes: